cinnData/MLearning/10. Ensemble methods/README.md

 * Suppose that you have trained a few regression models, each one achieving a moderate correlation.
 A simple way to get better predictions is to average the predictions of these models.

-* In a classification context, you would average the class probabilities (in scikit-learn, those given by the `predict_proba` method).
+* In a classification context, you would average the class probabilities.
 This is called **soft voting**, in contrast to **hard-voting**, which consist in picking the class getting more votes.
 This course only covers soft voting.

 The group of models whose predictions are aggregated is called an **ensemble**.
 In scikit-learn, the subpackage `ensemble` offers plenty of choice.
 On top of the popularity ranking, we find the random forest and the gradient boosting methods, both using ensembles of decision tree models.